 RUNNING.

 Amazing for both your body and brain, there’s only one thing that can make running better… a furry companion!
+In fact, #DogsWhoRun has grown by 9.4% between December 2021 and September 2022.

 To keep things safe and fun, make sure your dog is a breed that’s suited to running – (your Frenchies and Pugs will be happier at home! ).
 When out, always run at a pace that is comfortable for them and stop as soon as they want to.
 Try to choose quieter routes too, particularly when you’re starting out.
-The new all-electric MINI Cooper, with its crisp handling, agility, and aerodynamics, delivers the same thrills as when you set a personal best on a 5k run with your dog.

 OUR SUGGESTED SPOTS: How about the beautiful Camber Sands in East Sussex for a good run along the beachfront?
 It’s part of a newly built National Trail with views of the striking White Cliffs of Dover.
 Up in Yorkshire, we recommend jogging from Whitby town to Robin Hood’s Bay along the Cleveland Way National Trail.